 The use-density surfaces depict intensity of use by location.
 Why certain areas would be used more intensively than others should be explained by the quality of the habitat in those areas.
 Characteristics of areas used by lynx, as documented through aerial locations and snow-tracking of lynx in the Colorado core research area, include mature Engelmann spruce-subalpine fir forest stands with 42-65% canopy cover and 15-20% conifer understory cover (Shenk 2006).
 Within these forest stand types, lynx appear to have a slight preference for north-facing, moderate slopes ($\bar{x} = 15.7^{\circ}$) at high elevations ($\bar{x} = 3173$ m; Shenk 2006).

 Snow-tracking of released lynx also provided information on hunting behavior and diet through documentation of kills, food caches, chases, and diet composition estimated through prey remains.
-The primary winter prey species (n = 548) were snowshoe hare (Table 7) with an annual $\bar{x} = 73.3\%$ (SE = 4.7, n = 10) and red squirrel (annual $\bar{x} = 18.2\%$, SE = 4.2, n = 10).
+Primary winter prey species (n = 604) were snowshoe hare and red squirrel (Table 7), which comprised 69.4% (SE = 5.6, n = 11) and 22.6.2% (SE = 5.7, n = 11) of the annual diet, respectively.
 Thus, areas of good habitat must also support populations of snowshoe hare and red squirrel.
 In winter, lynx reintroduced to Colorado appear to be feeding on their preferred prey species, snowshoe hare and red squirrel in similar proportions as those reported for northern lynx during lows in the snowshoe hare cycle (Aubry et al. 1999).
-Environmental conditions in the springs and summers of 2003 and 2006 resulted in high cone crops during their following winters based on field observations, resulting in increased red squirrel abundance.
-This may partially explain the higher percent of red squirrel kills, and thus a lower percent of snowshoe hare kills, found in winters 2003-04 and 2006-07 (Table 7).
+Environmental conditions in the springs and summers of 2003, 2006 and 2008 resulted in high cone crops during their following winters based on field observations, resulting in increased red squirrel abundance.
+This may partially explain the higher percent of red squirrel kills, and thus a lower percent of snowshoe hare kills, found in winters 2003-04, 2006-07 and 2008-09 (Table 7).

 Caution must be used in interpreting the proportion of identified kills.
 Such a proportion ignores other food items that are consumed in their entirety and thus are biased towards larger prey and may not accurately represent the proportion of smaller prey items, such as microtines, in lynx winter diet.
 Through snow-tracking we have evidence that lynx are mousing and several of the fresh carcasses have yielded small mammals in the gut on necropsy.
 The summer diet of lynx has been documented to include less snowshoe hare and more alternative prey than in winter (Mowat et al., 1999).
-All evidence suggests reintroduced lynx are finding adequate food resources to survive.
+All evidence suggests that most reintroduced lynx are finding adequate food resources to survive.